 We provide a wide range of exciting beach activities, snorkelling excursions, and scuba diving at Seven Mile Beach, so we know this vibrant area inside out.

 Scroll down to find everything you need to know about visiting Seven Mile Beach.
-And if any questions come to mind as you go, please get in touch for the answers you need.
+And if any questions come to mind as you go, please get in touch for the answers you need, whether it’s about Seven Mile Beach specifically or one of our Grand Cayman dive and sail packages.

 Seven Mile Beach is located on the western end of Grand Cayman, running north to south.
 The beach’s southern end begins a little to the north of George Town.
 From here, it sweeps gloriously up the West Bay peninsula to its northern end at West Bay Dock.